About consent and sexual consent

 - have sex in a public place.

-To reinforce the rules, you can use visual supports, social stories, repetition and real-life teachable moments or examples from TV shows, movies, books and media stories.
+To reinforce the rules, you can use visual supports, social stories, repetition, real-life teachable moments and examples from TV shows, movies, books and media stories.

-You also need to make sure that your child understands that following these rules is essential to keep them and everyone else safe.
+You also need to make sure that your child understands that the rules keep them and everyone else safe.
+That’s why it’s essential for your child to follow the rules.

 Explanations of sexual cues